johannesparschau/bicycle_power_meter/README.md

 ## Deployment
 ![Flowchart of the system’s functionality showcasing the most important state transitions](docs/deployment_schematic_icons.png)
+Flowchart of the system’s functionality showcasing the most important state transitions.

 ## Tools
 The programme for the cleat was developed on a Nordic semiconductor nRF5340 development kit.
 It will eventually need to be transitioned to run on application specific circuitry.
 Both chips are running Zephyr RTOS.
 Language of the code for the board: C. Language for the visualization program on a computer: Python.
 Development in VSCode with the nrfConnect add-on.